 Registered Staff Hours

-This facility earned a solid overall grade as described above, but we really wanted to point out its nearly flawless government inspections in recent years.
-We awarded them an impressive grade of A+ in this category.
-These inspection grades weigh several factors, including deficiencies, substantiated complaints and federal fines.
+This facility received a quality overall score as described above, but we especially wanted to emphasize its nearly flawless health inspections in recent years.
+We gave them an A in this area.
+These inspection scores take several factors into consideration, including deficiencies and substantiated complaints.
 You can find more information about each of these issues by reviewing copies of nursing homes' inspection reports.
-Fortunately, although this facility had some minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are labeled as categories G through L. This tells you CMS didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Fortunately, although this nursing home had a few minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are labeled as categories G through L. This means that CMS did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 The fact that the deficiencies were relatively minor leaves us less concerned with this inspection report.

 Does this page answer your questions about Good Samaritan Society - Millard?